thesoapcollective/slack_itc_autoingestion/README.md

 # Slack iTunes Connect Autoingestion

-This gem will add a Slack outgoing webhook endpoint for pulling iTunes Connect report data and then posting it to your Slack channels.
+This gem will add a Slack incoming webhook endpoint for pulling iTunes Connect report data and then posting it back to your Slack channels.

 ## Installation